vknyvz/volkanandjennifer.com/README.md

       - Application has an admin panel which controls the front-end.
 	  - Admin panel has the following features
 	     - Different user levels/permissions, activate/deactivate users
+		 - Generated image links are only valid for 1 hour, this interval time can be chaned from the bootstrap file.
+This is to avoid hot-linking.
 		 - Add/Delete/Edit Albums
 		 - Browse Albums per albums
 		 - Add/Delete Pictures